kvbaurb99/Discord-Clone/README.md

 - Sending messages between two users.
 You can choose user from expand bar on channel or after adding friend to your friendlist and clicking '+' next to private messages option
 - Changing your username
 - Managing your channels, at this moment only option to delete your channels with the servers and messages on
+- Notifications for friend requests and private messages
 - Typical prevent for a lot of elements e.g. inserting empty fields or channels that already exist

 ## Technologies